War Memorial Athletic Ground: Football

-The War Memorial Athletic Ground is also the home of Stourbridge F.C.
-The ground hosted League One team Walsall in the FA Cup 1st round on 7 November 2009.
-The match finished in a 0–1 loss for Stourbridge.
-It also hosted a replay between Stourbridge and Plymouth Argyle in the FA Cup on 22 November 2011.
+The War Memorial Athletic Ground is also the home of Stourbridge F.C. since 1888.

+The ground hosted League One team Walsall in the FA Cup first round on 7 November 2009.
+The match finished in a 0-1 loss for Stourbridge.

+It hosted a first round FA Cup replay between Stourbridge and Plymouth Argyle on 22 November 2011.
+Stourbridge won the match 2-0.

+On 13 December 2016 the ground hosted a second round FA Cup match between Stourbridge and Northampton Town.
+The match ended with a 1-0 win for Stourbridge, sending the club into the FA Cup third round for the first time in the club’s history.